Jalalabad: Modern

+In 1834, Dost Mohammad Khan subjugated Jalalabad in his campaign to Jalalabad.

 The British-Indian forces invaded Jalalabad in 1838, during the First Anglo-Afghan War.
 In the 1842 Battle of Jellalabad, Akbar Khan besieged the British troops on their way to Jalalabad.
 In 1878, during the Second Anglo-Afghan War, the British again invaded and set up camps in Jalalabad but withdrew two years later.

+Jalalabad was besieged by rebel tribes in November 1928, marking the start of the Afghan Civil War of 1928-1929.

 Jalalabad is considered one of the most important cities of the Pashtun culture.
 Seraj-ul-Emarat, the residence of Amir Habibullah and King Amanullah was destroyed in 1929 when Habibullah Kalakani rose to power; the other sanctuaries however, retain vestiges of the past.
 The mausoleum of both rulers is enclosed by a garden facing Seraj-ul-Emart.
 The Sulemankhils, a Pashtun family famous for their scientific research, is from Jalalabad.
 Other celebrated Pashtun families originate from the villages near Jalalabad too.

 In the 1960s and 1970s, construction started on a new planned city called Reg-e Shamshad Khan.

-From 1978 to early 1990s, the city served as a strategic location for the Soviet-backed Democratic Republic of Afghanistan.
+From 1978 to early 1990s, the city served as a strategic location for the Soviet-backed Democratic Republic of Afghanistan and was temporarily renamed to Tarunshahr, in honour of Daoud Tarun.
 In March 1989, two Mujahideen rebel factions backed by Pakistan and the U.S. assaulted the city during the Battle of Jalalabad.
 However government forces managed to drive them out within two months, which was a major setback to the resistance fighters and the ISI.
 The city was heavily bombarded and hundreds of civilians were killed.
 Many buildings, such as schools, hospitals and public buildings were destroyed during the 2-month battle.